RAGE-toolkit/RAGE-workshop-2024/5-phylogenetics_and_maddog/C-tutorial_phylogenetics/day4_tree_building.md

 ___

 ### Task 1
+If you don't have MADDOG already installed, you can follow the installation and usage instructions here: https://github.com/KathrynCampbell/MADDOG

-Enter the conda environment by typing `conda activate MADDOG_backup`
+Enter the conda environment by typing `conda activate MADDOG` or `conda activate MADDOG_backup` if you're on the SSD.

 Write the command `mafft nig-af2-seqs.fasta > nig-af2-seqs_aligned.fasta`